sausheong/tanuki/README.md

 go build
 ```

-With tha command line tool, can you create a skeleton structure for your new web application or service:
+With the command line tool, can you create a skeleton structure for your new web application or service:

 ```
 ./tanuki create poko